iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 weights file as checkpoints during the training process.
 To enable this, you will need to set up a DVC pipeline to train your model.

-Adding DVC pipline only takes a few commands.
+Adding a DVC pipline only takes a few commands.
 At the root of the project, run:

 ```bash
 dvc init